 And it’s important to note that if you sell to a house flipper, you likely will not receive full value for your property and you may have to accept a significant discount.
 Flippers are looking to make a profit, so they will almost always offer a reduced price to ensure that happens.

 McCorkel follows the flipping industry standard known as the 70% rule, which stipulates that an investor will offer no more than 70% of a property’s after-repair value, or ARV, for a house they plan to flip.
 If a property needs repairs, those estimated costs would be subtracted from that 70%.

 While this doesn’t guarantee a profit for a flipper, it allows for quick calculations with wiggle room for expenses such as taxes, utilities, and other costs that can eat into an expected profit while the property is on the market.
 So if you’re checking what homes in your area and price range have sold for, you can expect to get a fraction of that cost, especially if you’ve let regular maintenance slide.

 Here’s one example of how an investor might price your property:

 The flipper reviews your home and estimates that it has an ARV of $250,000.
 They apply the 70% rule to $250,000, reducing the amount they’re willing to offer to $175,000.
 The flipper then estimates that the house needs $40,000 in repairs.
 The amount they offer you as a result is $135,000 ($175,000 – $40,000).

-“It’s all about working backwards,” McCorkel says of the math.
+“It’s all about working backward,” McCorkel says of the math.

-3. Would your house appeal to house flippers in the area?
+5. Your house appeals to flippers in the area

-But whether your house appeals to flippers depends on the price range, the work involved, and what profit the investor wants.
+Exactly how appealing your house is to flippers depends on the price range, the work involved, and what profit the investor wants.
 Any investor weighs a project in terms of time and money.

 Here are some signs that a flipper might buy your property: